Elizabeth (‘Liz’, ‘Lizzie’) Atkinson (†2011), British teacher of the Alexander Technique and Head of Training.

 Elizabeth Atkinson was interested in the psychotherapeutic work of Wilhelm Reich and Alexander Lowen, especially in ‘energy’ work.
 Together with other teachers she formed a womans-only group dedicated to exploring the psychological impact of the Alexander Technique, in particular the links between psychological and physical pain that can surface as a result of lessons in the Technique.
 This group ran approximantely from 1992 to 1998.
 She went on to study for an MSc in Psychotherapy.
 Her thesis, ‘Psychotherapists’ experiences of touch – An exploratory study’, is unpublished.

 She also served on STAT council, was a member of the ethics committee, and was a STAT moderator for many years.
+She was also instrumental in forming and running the STAT support group (committee), providing an opportunity for teachers to talk about problems in their teaching practice.

 Elizabeth Atkinson gave a presentation at the 2nd International Congress of the F. M. Alexander Technique in 1988, ‘The dynamics of communication’.